Skip to Main Content

 Who it's best for:

-Borrowers who need immediate access to financing per purchase.
+Borrowers who need immediate access to financing on a per-purchase basis.

 Types of loans to use sparingly

-Some personal loans come with extraordinarily high interest rates and should only be used as a last resort.
-For borrowers with bad credit or those without access to a bank account, they may be one of a limited set of options.
+Some personal loans have extraordinarily high interest rates and should only be used as a last resort.
+For borrowers with bad credit or no access to a bank account, they may be one of a limited set of options.

 If you can avoid them, you should.
-But if you can’t, be sure to keep on top of payments and try to pay off the loan as quickly as possible.
+But if you can’t, be sure to stay on top of payments and try to pay off the loan as quickly as possible.

 • Credit card cash advances: Some credit card issuers allow you to take a cash advance from your available credit at an ATM or bank.
-But this perk comes at a hefty cost — you’ll likely be assessed a cash advance fee and a higher interest rate on the amount you borrow.
+This perk comes at a hefty cost.
+You’ll likely be assessed a cash advance fee and a higher interest rate on the amount you borrow.

-• Cash advance apps: These apps also let you access fast cash, usually up to $250, until payday.
+• Cash advance apps: These apps also let you access fast cash, usually up to $250 or $500, until payday.
 Most lenders charge a monthly fee to use their service, and you’ll have to repay what you borrow on your next payday or within a two-week period.

 • Payday loans: These loans are a costly form of debt that cater to borrowers with poor credit.
 Payday loans typically come with steep fees and interest rates well over 300 percent.
 They can lead to a dangerous debt cycle if you can’t repay and end up having to extend the loan term.

 • Pawnshop loans: If your local pawnshop offers loans, you can exchange your asset for cash.
-You’ll likely pay an exorbitant amount of interest, and the pawnshop will keep your property if you default on the loan.
+You’ll likely pay a huge amount of interest, and the pawnshop will keep your property if you default.

-There are several types of personal loans to choose from, and each has its own benefits and drawbacks.
-Understand how personal loans work and what to expect before applying.
-Evaluate lenders carefully to ensure you select the ideal personal loan product for you.
+There are several types of personal loans to choose from.
+Each has benefits and drawbacks.
+Before applying, understand how personal loans work and what to expect.